PaulAlbert31/RandLoRA/vision_language/README.md

 * --data-ratio: The number of training samples per class (int) or use a float between 0.0 and 1.0 for a fraction of the dataset (add '.' for fractions).

 * --param-type: The PEFT method to use (randlora, lora, vera, nola).
+Omit for full finetuning.

 * --rank: The rank for NoLA, LoRA, VeRA, or RandLoRA.

 * --lr: The learning rate.